Kanchipuram: Climate

-Kanchipuram has a tropical climate (Köppen Aw), which is generally healthy.
+Kanchipuram has a tropical wet and dry climate (Köppen Aw), which is generally healthy.
 Temperatures reach an average maximum of 37.5 °C between April and July, and an average minimum of 16 °C between December and February.
 Relative humidities of between 58% and 84% prevail throughout the year.
 The humidity reaches its peak during the morning and is lowest in the evening.
 The relative humidity is higher between November and January and is lowest throughout June.

 Most of the rain occurs in the form of cyclonic storms caused by depressions in the Bay of Bengal during the northeast monsoon.
 Kanchipuram receives rainfall from both Northeast Monsoon and Southwest Monsoon.
 The highest single day rainfall recorded in Kanchipuram is 450 mm on 10 October 1943.
 The prevailing wind direction is south-westerly in the morning and south-easterly in the evening.
 In 2015, Kanchipuram district registered the highest rainfall of 182 cm in Tamil Nadu during Northeast Monsoon season.
 On 13 November 2015, Kanchipuram recorded a mammoth 340 mm of rain, thereby causing severe flooding.